 According to the project proposal, this effort aims to develop rubber dandelion (or TK for the plant’s scientific name, Taraxacum kok-saghyz) as an alternative to help meet the country’s critical need for both transportation biofuels and a domestic supply of natural rubber.
 It is believed that rubber dandelion could meet both these needs.

-Inulin and biomass from the plant can be converted to biofuel, and the natural rubber produced from the plant has qualities almost identical to the rubber extracted from rubber trees, and can be similarly used for a variety of applications, including technically sophisticated, high performance automotive tires.
+Inulin and biomass from the plant can be converted to biofuel, and the natural rubber produced from the plant has qualities almost identical to the rubber extracted from rubber trees, and can be similarly used for a variety of applications, including technically sophisticated, high performance automotive tires, go to the website and get all the details!

 The BARRAL Consortium is led by The Ohio State University, and has a goal of overcoming potential barriers to commercialization of rubber dandelion.
 Some of these barriers include